OCHA-DAP/hdx-python-utilities/doc/main.md

 ## Breaking Changes

 From 3.3.7, improved parse_date and parse_date_range by default will attempt to parse time zone if date format not given.
+The default time zone is UTC (not no timezone).

 From 3.1.5, changed setup_logging parameters to console_log_level, log_file and
 file_log_level.